 In order to implement this method, you must first execute the KEYTAB generation script spnego.bat on the domain controller.
-This script is available in your secure area, in the Knowledge Base (article "Where can I find the last version of the "spnego.bat" script?").
+This script is available in the MyStormshield personal area (authentication required), under Downloads > Downloads > Stormshield Network Security > TOOLS.

 The parameters requested when the script is executed are case-sensitive and must be strictly followed as they cannot be modified later.
 In the event of an error, a backup of the domain controller has to be restored in order to continue with the installation.